FAQ

 You can take part in SPARK if you or your dependent(s):

-1. Have a diagnosis of autism spectrum disorder (ASD).
+- Have a professional diagnosis of autism spectrum disorder (ASD).
 This can include Asperger syndrome, autism/autistic disorder, and pervasive developmental disorder–not otherwise specified (PDD-NOS).

 All ages are welcome!